joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-19-deploy-laravel-application-to-aws-ec2-with-github-actions.md

 Now, create a file called **deploy.yml** on the **.github/workflows** folder with the following content:
 [action content]({{ 'assets/deploy.yml' | relative_url }})

-This action will do the following steps:
+This action will do the following:
 * Checkout to the branch main
 * Install PHP
 * Install the Composer dependencies